 - 1/4 teaspoon crushed red pepper flakes

 - Cook on high pressure for 10 minutes.
-Once cook time has elapsed, let pressure release for 5 to 10 minutes, before doing a quick release.
+Once cook time has elapsed, let pressure release for 10 minutes, before doing a quick release.
+Stir sauce together

-- Add in dried pasta and sumberge in sauce.
+- Add in dried pasta and gently sumberge pasta in sauce.
 Dollop with ricotta cheese and parmesan cheese.

 - Cook on high pressure for 4 minutes.
 Let naturally release for 5 minutes and then do a quick release for remaining pressure.

 - Stir sauce, ricotta and pasta altogether and serve.

 - If using Jarred Sauce:

 - Skip the step of making homemade sauce.
 Start by placing 2 cups stock on pressure cooker, then add in wine, diced tomatoes and 28 ounces jarred tomato sauce.
 Add pasta on top and gently push pasta into sauce.
 Dollop with ricotta and parmesan and cook as directed.